 Rehabilitative therapy services help you keep, restore, or improve skills and functioning for daily living and skills related to communication that have been lost or impaired due to sickness, injury, or disability.
-Your benefit plan covers the following rehabilitative therapy services when Medically Necessary:
+Your benefit plan covers the following rehabilitative therapy services that are Medically Necessary:

-Physical therapy (PT), Occupational therapy (OT), and Speech therapy (ST): Your provider must provide a diagnostic evaluation prior to ordering these therapy services to establish whether these services are Medically Necessary.
-Your provider must anticipate that these services will result in substantial improvement to your medical condition.
+Physical therapy (PT), occupational therapy (OT), and speech therapy (ST): Your provider must provide a diagnostic evaluation prior to ordering these therapy services to establish whether or not these services are Medically Necessary.
+The provider must anticipate that these services will result in substantial improvement to your medical condition.
 See your Schedule of Benefits for Benefit Limits regarding these services.